hybridgroup/gocv/README.md

 The GoCV package provides Go language bindings for the [OpenCV 3](http://opencv.org/) computer vision library.

-The GoCV package supports the latest releases of Go and OpenCV (v3.4) on Linux, OS X, and Windows.
+The GoCV package supports the latest releases of Go and OpenCV (v3.4.1) on Linux, macOS, and Windows.
 We intend to make the Go language a "first-class" client compatible with the latest developments in the OpenCV ecosystem.

 GoCV also supports [Intel OpenVINO](https://software.intel.com/en-us/openvino-toolkit).
 Check out the [OpenVINO README](./openvino/README.md) for more info on how to use GoCV with the Intel OpenVINO toolkit.